LaboratoireMecaniqueLille/1000NCustomTestMachine/docs/hardware_description.markdown

 <img src="./images/S4A_Phidgets.png" height="150" width="150" align="center" title="4A Stepper Phidget">
 </p>

+In the python module Crappy the 4A Stepper driver corresponds to a Machine Block for the Actuator: <B>Phidget4AStepper</B>.

 More documentation can be found <a href="https://www.phidgets.com/?prodid=1278">here</a>.

 ### Wheatstone Bridge Phidget